 The most striking feature of core switch is speed.
 The task of a core switch is routing at Layer 3 (the network layer) and switching at Layer 2 (the data link layer).
 In addition, core switch is high-throughput, high-performance packet and frame mover, which simply moves packets and frames from one core switch to another core switch, and eventually down to the next tier of switches—the distribution tier.

-The function of distribution switch is connecting the core and access tier together on the network.
+The function of fiber distribution switch is connecting the core and access tier together on the network.
 Since there are many interconnections in a network, and distribution switch has higher port density than core switch, distribution switch also interconnects all access tier switches.
 What’s more, distribution switch enforces all forms of network policies.

 Access switch directly interacts with end-user devices and it connects the majority of devices to the network.
 For this reason, the access tier typically has the highest port density of all network switch types.
 Also, access switch usually provides the lowest throughput-per-port of all network switches.
 It commonly supports Power over Ethernet, which can power many endpoint devices, including wireless access points and security cameras.
 Additionally, access switch is better able to interact with endpoints from a security perspective.

 Tasks and workloads can be distinct for network switches in different tiers.
 While all switches share universal functions like MAC tables, spanning-tree and trunking, they also have exclusive capabilities performed only within that network tier.
-Therefore, you have to figure out what type of network switch you need.
+Therefore, you have to figure out what type of data center switch you need.
 Then, you can buy optical transceiver and cable.
 FS.COM provides cost-effective switcher, modules and cables for you.
 For more details, please visit our site.